 - How can I get in 150 grams of protein a day?

 Now, there are so many routes one can go when considering a diet.
-Fortunately, a high protein approach is one of the easiest to pull off.
+Fortunately, a high-protein approach is one of the easiest to pull off.
 Moreover, it’s a diet that will likely involve some changes to what you eat, but not so dramatically that you’ll give up on it after a few weeks.

 Even if you are, there are benefits to eating a higher protein diet.
 We’ll talk through them below, cover how to transition to a higher protein diet, and address some of the concerns surrounding a high protein diet.
-We’ll also cover what to eat so that your high protein diet isn’t 6 ounces of grilled chicken breast for breakfast, lunch, and dinner.
+We’ll also cover what to eat so that your high protein diet isn’t six ounces of grilled chicken breast for breakfast, lunch, and dinner.

 This can be taken to the wrong extreme.
 Eating a pound of bacon for breakfast is, indeed, a meal high in fat that contains protein.
-But that is unhealthy for your heart, your cholesterol, and simply eliminating one macronutrient doesn’t magically equate to weight loss.
+But that is unhealthy for your heart and your cholesterol, and simply eliminating one macronutrient doesn’t magically equate to weight loss.
 So throughout this guide, while still focusing on incorporating more protein into your diet, it won’t be at the expense of overall health.

 It’s important for you to do your own research, listen to your body, and consult with your doctor.
 This guide is intended for overall health, not for those dealing with GERD, celiac disease, gastroenteritis, or other medical conditions, the solutions to which are beyond the scope of this guide.

 There are a ton of benefits of protein.
 Among them are the following: